CUCentralAdvancement/github-docs/docs/dna/kanban.md

 To illustrate the board flow, we will go through an example issue and its happy path towards resolution describing the possible paths as each column is reached.

 1. New issues start in the "New" column.
-There is no limit to the number of issues in this column; however, if too many issues pile up to be discussed in the backlog meeting, then a limit should be defined.
+There is no limit to the number of issues in this column;
+   however, if too many issues pile up to be discussed in the backlog meeting, then a limit should be defined.
 2. New issues can go to three places:
     1. Todo: The todo column has space, and the issue is considered worthy of accepting.
     2. Backlog: The todo column is full, but the issue is considered worthy of accepting.
     3. Closed: The issue is not considered worth of accepting and/or the backlog and todo columns are full.
 3. The issue reaches "Todo" and waits to be assigned to a worker.
 4. Someone finishes an issue "In Progress" and assigns themselves an issue in "Todo" moving that issue to "In Progress".
-5. One or two days of work pass and the issue moves to "In Review".
+5. Now the issue has a time limit of one to three days to move into "In Review" or else be closed in favor of newer, related issues.
 6. Someone other than the original worker looks at the issue and marks it "Done".
 7. Issues in the "Done" column are looked over, deployment steps completed, and the issue is archived at the nest backlog meeting.

 ## Issue Labels

 Issue labels can become confusing as they are applied to the issues.
 For these reasons, DE has selected a few labels to help prioritize work.

+Any issue with one of these labels attached cannot be placed in the backlog.
+The reason for adding any label at all is to denote a higher priority than other issues on the project board and placing high priority items in the backlog

+- **blocked** - Issues that need questions answered before more work can proceed.
+- **bug** - Any issue stemming from a deployed feature not functioning as expected.
 - **incident** - Issues relating to a service disruption of a deployed application.
-- **security** - Issues relating to security, usually dependency updates or scanning report failures.
-- **pinned** - Placed by Stale bot on issues with no activity for 60 days, and a developer who deems the issue should never be closed.
 - **dependencies** - All dependency updates.
 Dependabot creates the PR and places the label on it.
-- **bug** - Any issue stemming from a deployed feature not functioning as expected.
-- **blocked** - Issues that need questions answered before more work can proceed.
+- **pinned** - Placed by Stale bot on issues with no activity for 60 days, and a developer who deems the issue should never be closed.
+- **security** - Issues relating to security, usually dependency updates or scanning report failures.

 # Inspirations